 The Bose TV Speaker is a very small soundbar.
 It looks very sleek as it has a smooth plastic top while its front and sides have a metal grille with fine holes to protect its speakers.

 There are no subwoofers in this setup.
 However, you can purchase the Bose Bass Module 500 or Bose Module 700 to add a subwoofer to the mix.
-Note that these speakers can't be used wirelessly with this bar.
+Note that they can't be used wirelessly with this bar.
 You need to purchase a connection cable, which is sold separately.

 This soundbar is remarkably small.
-You shouldn't have any problems fitting it between the legs of a 55" TV.
+You shouldn't have any problems fitting it between the legs of a 55 inch TV.
 It's also not tall enough to obscure your TV unless the screen sits flush to the table.

 The back of the soundbar has one opening for the power cable and the inputs.
 As there are also universal holes on its underside, you can easily wall-mount this soundbar.

 The Bose TV Speaker has a great build quality.
 Even though it's partially made of plastic, it feels sturdy and solid.
-Its metal grille is sleek, giving it a slightly more premium look and feel than the fabric wrap used by the Yamaha YAS-109.
+Its metal grille is sleek and gives it a more premium look and feel than the fabric wrap used by the Yamaha YAS-109.
 The universal mounting holes are even covered with removable rubber screws, which is a nice touch.

-The Bose TV Speaker is a 2.0 setup and it doesn't have a dedicated center speaker.
-Instead, it uses its left and right speakers to create a sound in the center, which sounds more diffused and less clear than a discrete center channel.
-That said, its center performance is quite decent, resulting in clear and accurate voices.
-Some may find that it doesn't get too loud, though.
+The Bose TV Speaker is a 2.0 setup, and it doesn't have a dedicated center speaker.
+Instead, it uses its left and right speakers to create sound in the center, which sounds more diffused and less clear than a discrete center channel.
+That said, its frequency response is quite balanced in the mid-range, so voices are still reproduced clearly and with detail.

 The Bose TV Speaker has a poor surround performance.
 As it's a 2.0 setup, it has to downmix surround content into stereo to play it, which doesn't result in the most accurate or clear representation of objects in the surround image.
 Audio seems like it's coming from in front of you rather than from speakers placed all around you.
 Also, its frequency response is rather bass-heavy, which can muddy voices in your surround content.

 The Bose TV Speaker has a couple of physical inputs.
 It has an HDMI ARC so you can hook it up to your TV, as well as an AUX input so that you can connect it to older devices that may not have other connectivity options.
 There's a USB port, but you can only use it to service the bar with updates.
-On the downside, you won't be able to use it as a hub between your TV and other devices like a Blu-ray player.
+Unfortunately, you can't use it as a hub between your TV and other devices like a Blu-ray player.

-The Bose TV Speaker supports some surround sound formats via its ARC port.
-However, it has to downmix this content into stereo to play it.
-It doesn't support eARC or Dolby Atmos, which can be disappointing for movie fans.
+The Bose TV Speaker supports Dolby Digital content via its ARC port.
+However, it doesn't support eARC or Dolby Atmos, which can be disappointing for movie fans.

-The Bose TV speaker has passable wireless playback options.
+The Bose TV Speaker has passable wireless playback options.
 It only supports Bluetooth, but at least you can play your favorite music from your smartphone wirelessly.
 If you're looking for a Bose soundbar that supports Apple AirPlay 2, check out the Bose Smart Soundbar 300.

 This bar doesn't support HDMI so it won't be able to do video passthrough.